 Search and filter is a fundamental online activity for e-shoppers in the fast-growing world of e-Commerce.
-While search is not enough for e-shoppers to find what they want, product filters give a helping hand to narrow down the results and offer products that most match shoppers 'interest.
+While search is not enough for e-shoppers to find what they want, product filters give a helping hand to narrow down the results and offer products that most match shoppers' interest.
 According to DigitalCommerce360, visitors who use filters are 52% more likely to convert than those who don't.

-Sadly, an alarming finding from a usability test done by Baymard Institute is that “Only 16% of websites provide a good filtering experience, with sufficient filtering types available, a balanced filtering design and a filtering logic that aligns well with user expectations.”
+Sadly, an alarming finding from a usability test done by Baymard Institute reveals that “Only 16% of websites provide a good filtering experience, with sufficient filtering types available, a balanced filtering design and a filtering logic that aligns well with user expectations.”

 From our experience of providing search and filtering solutions for Shopify stores , we have compiled a list of 5 best practices for filter design that all eCommerce sites should apply to enhance their UI/UX performance.